gambitproject/gambit/doc/developer.contributing.rst

     pre-commit install

    Having `pre-commit` installed is recommended as it runs many of the same checks that are automatically conducted on any pull request.
-This will let you make any adjustments required prior to pushing and initiating a pull request.
+Every time you commit, it will automatically fix some issues and highlight others for manual adjustment.

 5. Create a new branch for your changes ::